jsweeneyguy/Degenerator/README.md

 2. **Withdrawing Staked Tokens**: Stakers can withdraw their staked tokens using the `withdrawDegenerator` function.
 3. **Withdrawing Rewards**: Stakers can withdraw rewards earned by calling the `withdrawRewards` function.
 4. **Configuring Parameters**: The contract owner can adjust parameters such as the minimum stake amount and reward blackout period.

-## Security Considerations

-- Ensure that only authorized addresses have access to critical functions such as adjusting parameters and withdrawing rewards.
-- Implement proper checks and validations to prevent unauthorized access and ensure fair reward distribution.
-- Regularly review and audit the contract code to identify and mitigate potential security vulnerabilities.